Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 5. Obesity

-This can cause the cat to ingest more fur than usual, leading to an increase in hairballs.
+If your cat ingests more clumps of fur than usual, this can lead to an increase in hairballs.

 6. Improper Grooming

-Maine Coons should be brushed at least two to three times a week, plus more during shedding season (source 1).
+To reduce yucky hairball issues, Maine Coons should be brushed two to three times a week, plus more during shedding seasons to help reduce the amount of hair your cat swallows.

-There usually are not any symptoms that a cat is about to produce a hairball unless that hairball is particularly large or has been there for a long time.
+There are not usually any signs that a cat is about to produce a hairball unless that hairball is particularly large, or has been trapped in the cat’s digestive system for a long time.

-Here are some of the signs that your cat might be dealing with a hairball blockage:
+Below are the warning signs to look out for that signify your cat is dealing with a hairball blockage:

 Abnormal Bowel Movements

-If your cat is dealing with constipation or diarrhea, it could be a sign that it is dealing with a blockage.
+If your cat is dealing with constipation or cat diarrhea, this could be a sign that your cat has a blockage.

 Abdominal Pain

-A cat in pain will often sit in a hunched position without moving.
+Cats in pain often sit in a hunched position without moving, whereas other cats may purr as a self-soothing mechanism.

-Cats in pain sometimes purr as a self-soothing mechanism, and they may be more likely to lash out aggressively if they are touched.
+Cats suffering from pain are more likely to lash out aggressively if they are touched.

 Lethargy

-If your cat seems less aware of its surroundings or barely acknowledges you when you call its name, offer treats, or bring out its favorite toy, then you should probably visit the vet.
+Furthermore, if your cat seems less aware of its surroundings or barely acknowledges you when you call its name, offer treats, or bring out its favorite cat toy, speak to an approved vet ASAP.

 Retching